ptydvp/lab2-devtool/README.md

 ## Hellw world

-This is a simple readme file
+This is a good simple readme file